idris-lang/Idris2/INSTALL.md

 * Change the `PREFIX` in `config.mk`.
 The default is to install in `$HOME/.idris2`

-If you have an existing Idris 2, go to step 1b.
+If you have an existing Idris 2, go to the alternative Step 2.
 Otherwise, read on...

 Make sure that: